yamamo2shun1/C4NDY/README.md

 # C4NDY KeyVLM

-## Overview
+## Features
 The C4NDY KeyVLM is a USB keyboard with a 65-key Ortholinear layout.
 Its greatest feature is that it can be connected to a turntable, allowing you to mix the music you are playing on your computer or smartphone with the music on your vinyl records.

-- Supported Keyswitch: Gateron Low Profile 2.0
+- Supported Keyswitch: Gateron Low Profile 2.0(Implemented Hotswap socket KS-27)
-- Supported USB Audio Spec: 16bit 48kHz Input only
+- Supported USB Audio Spec: 16bit 48kHz Input only(Codec is [Analog Devices ADAU1761](https://www.analog.com/jp/products/adau1761.html))

 ![1](https://github.com/yamamo2shun1/C4NDY/assets/96638/20440f42-f48b-4111-9ce8-993f187b1d1e)
 ![2](https://github.com/yamamo2shun1/C4NDY/assets/96638/e7a72ce8-ff90-4a15-8e16-572257de4128)